US Finalises $7.86bn Award To Intel Amidst Business Troubles

 Financial troubles

-The decision also takes into account Intel’s technology road map and its difficulties in finding customers for its contract chip manufacturing business, which competes with market leader TSMC, the report said.
+The New York Times earlier reported that the award had been reduced to take into account Intel’s own reduced or delayed investments and difficulties in finding customers for its contract chip manufacturing business, which competes with market leader TSMC, but Intel said this was not the case.

 Intel lobbied extensively for the Chips Act’s passage and was seen as its largest beneficiary.